 POINTS OF DISTINCTION

-- In January 2018, Russell was featured on the cover of the Daily Record for his interview in the article, "Employment attorneys prepare clients for paid sick leave law".
-He was also featured in the Baltimore Business Journal's article, "Md. business owners under pressure to comply with new sick leave law"
+- In January 2018, Russell was featured on the cover of the Daily Record for his interview in the article, "Employment attorneys prepare clients for paid sick leave law"; he was also featured in the Baltimore Business Journal's article, "Md. business owners under pressure to comply with new sick leave law"

 - In 2017, Russell was promoted to the Chair of Offit Kurman's Labor and Employment Practice

-- From 2012-2017, Russell was selected by Super Lawyers as a Maryland Rising Star.
+- From 2012-2021, Russell was selected by Super Lawyers as a Maryland Rising Star.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement